johnnysan922/Memories/README.md

 # Memories

-A social media application that allows users to post interesting events that happened in their lives.
+A MERN stack social media application that allows users to post interesting events that happened in their lives.